oldjackson/poi-api/README.md

 `/museums?lat=52.494857&lng=13.437641`

-return a JSON response containing information about museums existing around the *(latitude, longitude)* GPS point provided in the URL via the query string.
-Specifically, the returned object has to represent an hash with the museums' postcodes as keys and arrays with the names of the museums having a given postcode as values, as in
+return a JSON response containing information about museums existing around the `(lat, lng)` GPS point provided in the URL via the query string.
+Specifically, the returned object has to represent the hash of the museums' names ordered using their postcodes as keys, as in
 ```json
 {
   "10999": ["Werkbundarchiv – museum of things"],